 We tried to run the two systems over the whole dataset.
-Unfortunately after more than 24 hours of CPU time there was no answer from any of the two systems.
+Unfortunately, the training over the whole dataset was such a hard task that after 24 hours of CPU time no system had given an answer.
 As a consequence, we decided to extract small random samples from the whole dataset, to apply the algorithm to them and then to average the results, in order to filter away variations due to randomness.